RaviiOS/ScanAadharCard/README.md

-# ScanAadharCard
+# BarCodeScanDemo
-This is a sample app to demonstrate how to get Aadhar card details using QR code
+This demo describes how to create custom scan overlay view to scan a bar code.